laurenoconnelllab/Poison-frog-ant-diet-and-alkaloid-defense/README.md

 (indicating high variability and specialist behavior).
-Additionally, we used generalized linear mixed models (GLMM) to test for compositional differences of frog diet categories using the function **glmmTMB()** within the package ‘*glmmTMB*’ \[@glmmTMB\].
+Additionally, we used generalized linear mixed models (GLMM) to test for compositional differences of frog diet categories using the function **glmmTMB()** within the package ‘*glmmTMB*’ ([Brooks et al. 2017](#ref-glmmTMB)).
 We used a negative binomial distribution appropriate for count data with overdispersion.
 We tested for diet differences by including species/population, prey type, and their interaction as main effects.
 Frog individual tags were included as a random variable to account for repeated sampling of prey categories within individuals.
-We computed estimated marginal means to test for pairwise comparisons between populations using the ‘emmeans’ package
+We computed estimated marginal means to test for pairwise comparisons between populations using the ‘emmeans’ package ([Lenth 2025](#ref-emmeans)).
-\[@emmeans\].

 ``` r
 # to calculate the mean abundance of consumed prey for every frog population